iscc/iscc-specs/docs/specification.md

 See also: Image normalization reference code (LINKME)

-### Similarity Hash
+### Feature Hashing

+The ISCC standardizes various feature hashing algorithms that reduce content features to a binary vector used as the body of the various Content-ID components.

+#### similarity_hash

+Signature: `similarity_hash(hash_digests: Sequenc[ByteString]) -> bytes `

-The `similarity_hash` function takes a sequence of hash digests (raw 8-bit bytes) which represent a set of features.
+The `similarity_hash` function takes a sequence of hash digests which represent a set of features.
 Each of the digests MUST be of equal size.
 The function returns a new hash digest (raw 8-bit bytes) of the same size.
 For each bit in the input hashes calulate the number of hashes with that bit set and substract the the count of hashes where it is not set.
 For the output hash set the same bit position to `0` if the count is negative or `1` if it is zero or positive.
 The resulting hash digest will retain similarity for similar sets of input hashes.
 See also  [[Charikar2002]][#Charikar2002].

-#### Diagram (SH)

 ![iscc-similarity-hash](images/iscc-similarity-hash.svg)

-### Minimum Hash
+See also: Similarity hash reference code (LINKME)

+#### minimum_hash

+Signature: `minimum_hash(features: Iterable[int]) -> List[int]`

 The `minimum_hash` function takes an arbitrary sized set of 32-bit integer features and reduces it to a fixed size vector of 128 features such that it preserves similarity with other sets.
 It is based on the MinHash implementation of the [datasketch](https://ekzhu.github.io/datasketch/) library by [Eric Zhu](https://github.com/ekzhu).

+See also: Minimum hash reference code (LINKME)

+#### image_hash

+Signature: `image_hash(pixels: List[List[int]]) -> bytes`

+1. Perform a discrete cosine transform per row of input pixels.
+2. Perform a discrete cosine transform per column on the resulting matrix from step 2.
+3. Extract upper left 8x8 corner of array from step 2 as a flat list.
+4. Calculate the median of the results from step 3.
+5. Create a 64-bit digest by iterating over the values of step 5 and setting a  `1`- for values above median and `0` for values below or equal to median.
+6. Return results from step 5.

+See also: Image hash reference code (LINKME)

 ## Conformance Testing